 The Shareholders’ Agreement also provides that the shareholders will cause TR Holdings to vote its shares in Transredes to elect an equal number of directors of Transredes appointed by each of Enron and Shell.

-TR Holdings is designated as Administrator with respect to Transredes under an Administration Contract.
+TR Holdings is designated as Administrator of Transredes under an Administration Contract.
 This agreement allocates Transredes directorships between the Administrator and the pension fund shareholders of Transredes.
 The Administrator is entitled to elect four of Transredes’s seven directors.
 The term of the Administration Contract is eight years.

-Enron and Shell agreed in the Shareholders’ Agreement that no third-party investor in Transredes would be permitted to appoint any directors without the agreement of both Enron and Shell.

 Officers

 The Enron subsidiary holding the capital stock of TR Holdings was designated as the operator of TR Holdings under the terms of the Shares Subscription Contract.
 As such, it is entitled under the terms of the Shareholders’ Agreement to appoint the chief executive officer of Transredes.
 The chief executive officer of TR Holdings is, under the terms of the Shareholders’ Agreement, given authority over the day-to-day business of both TR Holdings and Transredes other than major decisions reserved to Enron and Shell.
 These major decisions include: (i) approval of annual operating and capital budgets; (ii) approval of new business projects; (iii) a sale or pledge of assets; (iv) acquisitions of businesses; (v) the arrangement or rearrangement of financing; (vi) the making of commitments of US$250,000 or more and (vii) the commencement or settlement of legal actions.